aws-samples/amazon-sagemaker-modeldb-sync/README.md

 * Expects a publically accessible ModelDB instance.
 This is acceptable for some testing but you may want to consider deploying your ModelDB instance within a VPC, and updating the template.yaml file to configure the SyncModelWithModelDBFunction Lambda Function to use this VPC.
 You could also further configure the Lambda Function code to utilize any authentication mechanisms you've implemented as part of your ModelDB deployment.
 * Currently supports ModelDB V1.
 The ModelDB project has announced that ModelDB V2 is comming soon, and once released this project may need to be updated to support V2 depending on any changes made to the Light API.
+* Only some details from the SageMaker DescribeTrainingJob API call are synchronized to ModelDB.
+You can extend this solution to include additional data as required, using this solution as a starting point for your synchronization workflow.

+### What's Synchronized to ModelDB

+* Project Name
+* Project User
+* Project Description
+* Model Name
+* Model Type
+* SageMaker Training Job InputDataConfig Channels
+* SageMaker Training Job Hyperparameters
+* SageMaker Training Job Metrics (train/test)
+* SageMaker Training Job Output Model Location

 ### Getting Sarted
 * Deploy this solution into the AWS Account where you are conducting SageMaker Training.
 When you deploy the solution you will need to provide the following parameters.